 There are risks involved with both establishing our own commercial capabilities and entering into arrangements with third parties to perform these services.
-For example, factors that may inhibit our efforts to commercialize any approved drug candidates on our own include:
+For example, factors that may inhibit our efforts to commercialize any drug candidates, if and when approved, whether alone or in collaboration with others:

-- our inability to recruit and retain adequate numbers of effective sales, marketing, coverage or reimbursement, customer service, medical affairs, and other support personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe any future approved drug candidates; - the inability of reimbursement professionals to negotiate arrangements for formulary access, reimbursement, and other acceptance by payors; - the inability to price our drug candidates at a sufficient price point to ensure an adequate and attractive level of profitability; - restricted or closed distribution channels that make it difficult to distribute our drug candidates to segments of the patient population; - the lack of complementary drug candidates to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive drug candidate lines; and - unforeseen costs and expenses associated with creating an independent commercialization organization.
+- our inability to recruit and retain adequate numbers of effective sales, marketing, coverage or reimbursement, customer service, medical affairs, and other support personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe any future approved drug candidates; - the inability of reimbursement professionals to negotiate arrangements for formulary access, reimbursement, and other acceptance by payors; - the inability to price our drug candidates at a sufficient price point to ensure an adequate and attractive level of profitability; - the pricing of our products, particularly as compared to alternative treatments; - availability of alternative effective treatments for indications our therapeutic candidates are intended to treat and the relative risks, benefits and costs of those treatments;

+- restricted or closed distribution channels that make it difficult to distribute our drug candidates to segments of the patient population; - the lack of complementary drug candidates to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive drug candidate lines; and - unforeseen costs and expenses associated with creating an independent commercialization organization.